25 Homemade Dog Treat Recipes: 5 Ingredients or Less

 If you’re a novice cook like me finding some easy dog treat recipes for beginners can be a challenge.
 Luckily there are some wonderful dog bloggers out there that have done the hard work for us.

 Looking for some simple dog treat recipes to make?
 Here’s 25 homemade dog treat recipes, all made with 5 ingredients or less.
-From grain free to frozen treats there’s a treat recipe that’s right for every dog.
+From grain free dog treats to frozen options, there’s a treat recipe that’s right for every dog.

 1. Quick & Easy Peanut Butter Treats / Puppy Leaks